-Once you’re 65 years of age, you become automatically eligible for Traditional Medicare benefits.
+Once you’re 65 years of age, you become automatically eligible for Medicare benefits.
 If you’re 65, still working, and your place of employment offers health insurance, you’ll have some research to do.
 While Medicare and Employer coverage works for some, it doesn’t work for all.

 Many baby boomers are choosing to work after turning 65.
 Knowing if Medicare benefits will be primary or secondary to your employer-provided benefits is crucial.